fioritto/fioritto_us/about.md

 I was lured back to TMS to help them design and implement a new content syndication platform for the News and Features division.
 We replaced the old system with a new platform that would enable new business models.
 Newspapers were not ready for anything new and frankly I was getting bored.

 ### Today
-I am the Director for Content Delivery at [TMS](http://www.tribunemediaservices.com).
+I am a product manager at [Gracenote](http://www.gracenote.com).
 That means a lot of things.
-Mostly I am the product manager for [OnConnect](http://developer.tmsapi.com), our api platform.
+Mostly I am responsible for [OnConnect](http://developer.tmsapi.com), our api platform.
+I am also working on sports and a few other content-related projects.
 I like working with developers and learning from them.
 They are creative, outspoken and help me improve the product every day.

 The world of entertainment and television is rapidly changing and I love thinking strategically about the impact this is having on our business.
 The way we collect, store and deliver content will change.